sakshamyep/QuickMusic/README.md

 ✅ Lavalink support.

-✅ Customisable prefix, status.
+✅ Customisable prefix.

-✅ High quality and lag free.
+✅ High quality and smooth playback.

 ✅ Simple and easy to use.